Bryan Singer: 2000s

 In the early 2000s, Singer was hoping to direct Confessions of a Dangerous Mind based on the Chuck Barris book of the same name.
 The film was later directed by George Clooney for Miramax Films with Sam Rockwell in the lead role.
 In February 2001, Singer was attempting to produce a new Battlestar Galactica television series for Studios USA (now NBC Universal Television Studio).
 Speaking to BBC News, Singer said he was "confident that the Galactica brand is a sleeping giant.
 It was a show I watched during its initial run, from the pilot to the final episode.
 The essence and the brand name is quite potent in a climate where there's a great deficit of sci-fi programming."
 Singer eventually left the project, which was produced by another team on the Sci Fi Channel.

 Singer directed the superhero films X-Men (2000) and X2 (2003), which were commercial successes.
 In mid-2004, Singer was in negotiations to direct X-Men: The Last Stand for 20th Century Fox when he agreed to direct Superman Returns for Warner Bros.
 Pictures.
 In consequence, 20th Century Fox terminated its production deal with Bad Hat Harry Productions, Singer's production company.

 Superman Returns was filmed in Australia in 2005, and was released on June 28, 2006.
-Singer claimed that he had always admired and identified with the character, citing the fact that he and Superman are both orphans, noting that he was inspired by the 1978 film starring Christopher Reeve and the comics of Alex Ross.
+Singer said that he had always admired and identified with the character, citing the fact that he and Superman are both orphans, noting that he was inspired by the 1978 film starring Christopher Reeve and by the comics of Alex Ross.